Ram2152/Sem3/README.md

 _Venue: LH102_
 - The first 3 weeks were taken by Prof. Sayandeep.
 All The materials were uploaded on [Bodhitree](https://robin.bodhi.cse.iitb.ac.in) and on Sir's [Webpage](https://sites.google.com/view/sayandeepsaha/digital-logic-and-computer-architecture-theory-lab).
 - You can also find the slides in this repo.
 Follow the [Link](./CS230/Lectures) to access them.
+- I have also added a Digital Design and Computer Architecture book by Harris and Sarah which I had referred to during eYantra competition.
+You can find it [Here](./CS230/Resources)
 ## CS405 ( Game Theory and Algorithmic Mechanism Design )
 _Professor: Swaprava Nath_
 _Venue: LA002_